 I don’t blame him.
 I was itching to get my hands on Toy State’s Nikko VaporizR 2.
 After tearing it out of the box, I threw the battery into the charger.
 Once charged, I placed it in the bottom of the car.
 Thankfully, it came with batteries for the remote.
 Basically, we were puppies, wagging our tails.

 Thankfully it charged before we left for his haircut.
 I tossed it into the car so we could test it out with Grandpa and Nana!
 The Boy was looking forward to torturing the dogs with the car, and running it all over his grandparent’s yard.
 It’s got a lot rougher of a terrain than our yard.
 Our yard is flat, boring, and doesn’t even have grass.
 I’m considering just laying cement down and painting it green, Brooklyn Italian style yard!

 Once the haircut was over, it was VaporizR 2 time!

 Nice haircut on that kid, right?
 The excitement on his face was contagious.
 Everyone took turns driving the Toy State R/C car over everything.
-It got stuck just once, when The Boy couldn’t figure out how to reverse the car out from behind some plants.
+It ended up stuck just once, when The Boy couldn’t figure out how to reverse the car out from behind some plants.
 Since he couldn’t see it, he wasn’t having much luck.
 I had to hunt in the plants to find it.
 We drove it through puddles on the patio, and it took it like a champ.
 Now, all we’re waiting for is snow.